Ziad H. Hamzeh is a member of the adjunct Photography faculty. His work has been published in the Los Angeles Times.

 Get your application started today!

-Christopher James, Department Chair - “Play is the only way to learn anything well.
+Christopher James, MFA Photography Director - “Play is the only way to learn anything well.
 Everything you do well, you teach yourself for the love of it.”